What is H1 visa and what is H4 visa?

 My employer's group health insurance is quite expensive.
 Even the individual health insurance is quite expensive.
 Do you have any affordable alternatives?

 Healthcare expenses are very high in the U.S. and therefore, health insurance is very expensive.
-Therefore, you will have to get used to pay high premiums.
+Therefore, you will just have to get used to paying high premiums.
 There is no other alternative.
 You can only purchase what is available in the market, provided you are eligible to purchase it.

 Consider working for an employer who is wiling to pay a major portion of your health insurance premiums.

-I am on H1 visa.
+I am on the H1 visa.
 I was covered by my employer's group health insurance.
-I have switched to a new employer and there is a waiting period before I can get on to their group health insurance plan.
+I have switched to a new employer and there is a waiting period before I can be covered under their group health insurance plan.
 Can I buy visitors insurance?

 No. Consider purchasing domestic short term medical insurance instead.
-If you are in a state where domestic health insurance is not offered (such as NY, NJ etc.), you are out of luck.
+If you are in a state where domestic health insurance is not offered (such as New York, New Jersey, etc.), you are out of luck.

 I am still not convinced.
 I have seen several web sites where they have a specific H1 visa health insurance and they have specifically listed the products that you claim that I am not eligible to purchase.
 How is that possible?